Reducing excess fuel consumption, engine running time and emissions

 The V-ESU automatically shuts down the vehicle engine after a defined period of time.
 A warning signal is given before the engine is cut, allowing the driver to cancel the process.

-Configurable
+Configurable system

-How the Forman V-ESU Works
+How the Engine Shutdown Unit Works

-V-ESU monitors the vehicle running state by connecting the unit inputs to three critical vehicle signals.
+The Engine Shutdown Unit monitors the vehicle running state by connecting the unit inputs to three critical vehicle signals.
 The recommended signals are:

 • Vehicle handbrake applied